Destroyer7s/glaive/README.md

 ## Introduction

-glaive is a tool used for gathering information about a specific domain.
-It queries various sources and collects data such as email addresses, subdomains, and more all through the power of  [theHarvestor ]( https://github.com/laramies/theHarvester) tool
+glaive is a tool to streamline the useage of [theHarvestor ]( https://github.com/laramies/theHarvester) tool.
+It queries various sources and collects data such as email addresses,and subdomains, into one output file.

 -->  Now allows saving condensed output to a file  <--